-Microsoft 365 Groups is a powerful and productive platform for SharePoint users that brings together conversations and calendar from Outlook, information and files from SharePoint, tasks from Planner, and a shared OneNote notebook into a single collaboration space for your team.
+Microsoft 365 Groups is a powerful and productive platform for SharePoint in Microsoft 365 users that brings together conversations and calendar from Outlook, information and files from SharePoint in Microsoft 365, tasks from Planner, and a shared OneNote notebook into a single collaboration space for your team.
 If Microsoft 365 Groups is enabled, all new and existing Microsoft 365 Groups get a team site.

 All members of the Microsoft 365 Group have access to the team site and all members of the team site have access to the Microsoft 365 Group.
 Members can add additional document libraries, lists, and web apps as needed.
 There's no need to create a distribution list or a SharePoint group.

 In addition to accessing your document library files directly from your team site, you can also get to them by clicking Files in the top navigation bar of your Microsoft 365 Group in Outlook.
 To get to the team site associated with your Microsoft 365 Group, just click Site.